Heroin addicts are often snared in the drug world on their first use of heroin.

 How to help a Heroin Addict

-By the time an addiction is recognized, the addict is already isolating themselves.
+By the time addiction is recognized, the addict is already isolating themselves.
 They will react negatively to any attempt to get them help.
 They will state that they don’t have a problem (everyone else does and that is their problem).
 It can be frustrating at best to get the addict to treatment.

 There are many great ways to get the addict to treatment.
 Interventions are one of these methods.
 Through the use of a professional and close friends and family the addict will be seated in a room where they others will gently but firmly discuss how their behavior is affecting those around them.

 The intervention specialist will work toward a solution of treatment.